arminc/arminc.github.io/_posts/2010-01-28-build-eclair-aka-android-2-1-for-hero-from-source.md

 permalink: /2010/01/28/build-eclair-aka-android-2-1-for-hero-from-source/
 categories:
   - android
+description: First of all let met thank (loxK, kiall, jnwhiteh and Behnaam) because those guys are doing a very good job buy creating rom's for Hero and posting there information on the net.
+This post is all about eclair and Hero.
+What you will see here is how to build eclair for Hero and how to create an update.zip so you can flash your Hero.
 ---
-First of all let met thank (loxK, kiall, jnwhiteh and Behnaam) because those guys are doing a very good job buy creating rom&#8217;s for Hero and posting there information on the net.
+First of all let met thank (loxK, kiall, jnwhiteh and Behnaam) because those guys are doing a very good job buy creating rom's for Hero and posting there information on the net.
 This post is all about eclair and Hero.
-What you will see here is how to build eclair for Hero and how to create an update.zip so you can flash your Hero. <!--more-->
+What you will see here is how to build eclair for Hero and how to create an update.zip so you can flash your Hero.

 To do this you need couple of things, a workspace, eclair sources, hero vendor settings from the github [(provided by loxK, kiall and jnwhiteh)][1] and you need the HERO21 rom [(provided by loxK and Behnaam)][2].

-Let&#8217;s start by creating an workspace, to make it easy for you guys I made an script that will do everything for you.
+Let's start by creating an workspace, to make it easy for you guys I made an script that will do everything for you.
 You can download it [HERE][3].
 Be CAREFULL if you already have used my other [script][4] you will already have an folder called myandroid in your home directory.
 If so then you have two choices you can delete the myandroid folder

 <pre class="brush: bash; title: ; notranslate" title="">cd ~
 rm -rf myandroid